 Make this seed pâté when you want something in your refrigerator that can easily assimilate into just about any snack or meal.
-It's one of those things that can cozy up to chilaquiles, be slathered on a quesadilla, dolloped on a yoga bowl, enjoyed alongside (or in place of hummus), spread on a tartine...you get what I'm saying.
+It's one of those things that can cozy up to chilaquiles, be slathered on a quesadilla, dolloped on a yoga bowl, enjoyed alongside (or in place of a bean dip), spread on bruschetta...you get what I'm saying.

 The base is made of seeds that have been soaked for a stretch and then blended into a creamy, full-bodied puree.
 In this instance I've worked in fresh herbs and garlic, but it's not hard to imagine many different ways to approach the base.
 I like to finish seed pate with a bit of miso - for flavor, seasoning, and easy nutritional boost.